faziletgokbudak/faziletgokbudak.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I will be reviewing for NeurIPS'24 Women in Machine Learning (WiCV) Workshop ✍️.
+I will be reviewing for NeurIPS'24 Women in Machine Learning (WiML) Workshop ✍️.